 Choosing the best tent for a thru-hike is a core decision where you are making a choice in warmth and space for you to have comfort from the outside.
 The options are vast between 1 person, 2 person, ultralight, ultra-expensive, and overall budget.

 What is the best tent for Appalachian Trail thru-hikes?
-Our choice is the Dirigo 2 from Hyperlight Mountain Gear as it is ultralight but spacious and features plenty of extras to ensure an amazing thru-hike experience.
-In total this tent weighs in at about 28oz in a 2 person size with 2 entrances and 2 vestibule areas!
+Our choice is the Duplex from Zpacks as it is ultralight but spacious and features plenty of extras to ensure an amazing thru-hike experience.
+In total, this tent weighs in at about 19oz in a 2 person size with 2 entrances and 2 vestibule areas!

 What data and information did we use to make this decision?
 Well, we went through the criteria below to help build out a set of information based on needs and requirements for thru-hiking which then was applied against the tent options to give a winner.